codedx/codedx-kubernetes/codedx/README.md

 It's recommended to leave PodSecurityPolicies and NetworkPolicies enabled for security.
 Note that controllers need to be available on the cluster to enforce these policies.

 #### Volume Sizes
-The default volume sizes for Code Dx and MariaDB are `32Gi` - `96Gi` total for the chart, by default.
-(One volume for Code Dx, one for MariaDB Master, and one for MariaDB Slave.) `32Gi` is not the minimum disk size - the chart can run with a `100Mi` volume for Code Dx and `1Gi` volumes for MariaDB.
+The default volume sizes for Code Dx and MariaDB are `128Gi` total for the chart, by default.
+(Four 32Gi volumes with one for Code Dx, one for MariaDB Master, and two for MariaDB Slave.) `32Gi` is not the minimum disk size - the chart can run with a `100Mi` volume for Code Dx and `1Gi` volumes for MariaDB.
 However, this will quickly fill up and can cause maintenance headaches.
 Keep in mind that source code, binaries, and scan results will be uploaded to and stored by Code Dx.
 The size of these files, frequency of scanning, and number of projects should be considered when determining an initial volume size.
 Expect MariaDB disk usage to be approximately equivalent to Code Dx.

 **Depending on the projects being scanned, the default size may not be sufficient.
 Be sure to specify an appropriate claim size when installing Code Dx.**